openforis/sepal-doc/docs/source/modules/dwn/sepal_pysmm.rst

     #.
 The raw imagery is stored in the same folder that the task download file is located.
     #.
 Select the **START** button to run a data-filling algorithm on each of the soil moisture maps.
     #.
-Due to speckle in Sentinel-1 imagery, soil moisture maps contain some noise and no-data values which are corrected to some extent using grayscale morphological operation from ORFEO toolbox, a free and open-source image processing tool.
-To read more about the parameterization of the Orfeo toolbox tool, see `<https://www.orfeo-toolbox.org/CookBook/Applications/app_GrayScaleMorphologicalOperation.html>`_
+Due to speckle in Sentinel-1 imagery, soil moisture maps contain some noise and no-data values which are corrected to some extent using grayscale morphological operation from ORFEO toolbox, a free and open-source image processing tool (see `<https://www.orfeo-toolbox.org/CookBook/Applications/app_GrayScaleMorphologicalOperation.html>`_.
     #.
 This process is done by the SEPAL instance; the time will depend on the number of images and dimensions.
-After finishing all images, the progress bar will turn green.
+After finishing all images, the **Progress** bar will turn green.

 #.
-Run the **Statistics** postprocess.
+Run the **Statistics** post-process.

     #.
-In the left panel select the **Calculate statistics** tab.
+In the left pane, select the **Calculate statistics** tab.

     .. figure:: https://raw.githubusercontent.com/openforis/sepal_pysmm/master/doc/img/wiki/4.3.1.PNG
         :width: 180